How to watch the Harry Potter movies in chronological order

 However, chronologically, Grindelwald made his first appearance, albeit briefly, in Fantastic Beasts and Where to Find Them.
 Therefore, Crimes of Grindelwald is the first where the powerful dark wizard appears in person as the main antagonist.

 Besides him, the film also marks the first chronological appearance of Dumbledore.
-As one of the most pivotal characters in Rowling’s Wizarding World, Dumbledore is best known for being the mentor and guide to Harry.
-Through this film, Dumbledore’s backstory and his relationship with Grindelwald are explored on a much deeper level as well.
+As one of the most pivotal characters in Rowling’s wizarding world, Dumbledore is best known for being the mentor to Harry.
+Through this film, Dumbledore’s backstory and his relationship with Grindelwald are explored at a much deeper level as well.

 Among the other notable first appearances is that of the character Nagini (Claudia Kim).
 Although Potter fans best remember her as one of the most powerful servitors of Lord Voldemort (Ralph Fiennes) who kills anyone she is asked to, they get to learn about the tragic truth behind Nagini’s snake form in Crimes of Grindelwald.